Kiy-K/vibecode-arena/README.md

 I've always enjoyed playing casual multiplayer games like skribbl.io with friends to kill some time.
 Now that everyone's vibecoding, I thought - why not make a game out of it?
 Instead of drawing, you prompt.
 Instead of guessing, you watch code render in real-time.
 Same energy, new skills.

+Why UI components?
+If the challenge was "implement quicksort", you'd just paste that into the AI and it's done - the algorithm is already explained in words.
+But with UI, you see a visual reference.
+You have to describe colors, spacing, animations, interactions - that's where prompting skill actually matters.

 ## How it works

 1. **Create a room** — Get a 6-character code to share with friends